kyzooghost/blockchain-developer-bootcamp-final-project/README.md

 Deployed on Rinkeby at 0x4a0C38Fe6Ec84EE72Fa4f4cE67bA6Ac356d13fD7

 ## ROLES
-- **Patients** can see pending prescriptions and pay for them
+- **Patients** can see pending prescriptions and pay for them, and also see previously purchased prescriptions
-- **Prescribers** can check the existing scripts for a patient, create new prescriptions, and see their most recent prescriptions
+- **Prescribers** can check the prescription history for a patient, create new prescriptions for a specified patient, and see their own most recent prescriptions

 ## DIRECTORY STRUCTURE